Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/22-zksync-devops/+page.md

 4. Update your `.gitignore` file by adding `.DS_store` and `zkout/`.

-### Running Tests
+### VM environments modifiers

 You can switch environments between `fundryup` and `fundryup-zksync` to observe different behaviors of the `ZkSyncDevOps.t.sol` tests.
-For instance, the following command:
+For instance, the following command

 ```bash
 forge test --mt testZkSyncChainFails -vvv
 ```
-### VM environments modifiers

 will pass in both Foundry environments.
 However, if you remove the `skipZkSync` modifier, the test will fail on zkSync because the content of the function is not suported on this chain.

 For more details on these modifiers, refer to the [foundry-devops repo](https://github.com/Cyfrin/foundry-devops?tab=readme-ov-file#usage---zksync-checker).
 The `skipzksync` modifier skips tests on the zkSync chain, while `onlyzksync` runs tests only on a zkSync-based chain.